bbauska/W3Cx-2of5/README.md

 <h3 id="ch1-2-3">1.2.3 Hypertext</h3>
 <!------------------------------------------------------------------------------------------------>

-A fundamental key to the World Wide Web is the concept of "*Hypertext*".
+A fundamental key to the World Wide Web is the concept of "<i>Hypertext</i>".
  Hypertext is built on the idea of linking information together, not unlike using footnotes, except much easier and more flexible.
 The idea was to "Mark Up" your document with links and define how to break it